Have you have been looking at the symptoms, not the cause of your customer’s pains?

 Most businesses assume they know their customer’s pains, do they really?

 Asking a customer: What is your pain?
 Is not an ideal way of getting the true pain, often customers will go straight to solution mode, or worse, the interviewer will put their own bias in the mix.
+This is critical when designing value propositions.

 Most product designers design products or solutions around what they consider a pain point, but they haven’t actually asked the right questions to get to the root cause of their customer’s pains.
 Often they look at the symptoms, not the cause.